Mental representation: Uriah Kriegel

 All representations found in subjective and none in the objective: e.g. an agent that experiences in a void.

-Eliminativists think that subjective representations don't exist.
+Eliminativists think that subjective representations do not exist.
 Reductivists think subjective representations are reducible to objective.
 Non-reductivists think that subjective representations are real and distinct.

+Decoding mental representation in cognitive psychology

+In the field of cognitive psychology, mental representations refer to patterns of neural activity that encode abstract concepts or representational “copies” of sensory information from the outside world.
+For example, our iconic memory can store a brief sensory copy of visual information, lasting a fraction of a second.
+This allows the brain to process visual details about a brief visual event, like another car driving past on the highway.
+Other mental representations are more abstract, like goals, conceptual representations, or verbal labels (“car”).